What is the Valency of Carbon?

 But practically all the bonds of CH4 are identical.
 This creates a problem.
-To solve this problem hybridization theory has been stated.
+To solve this problem, hybridization theory has been stated.
 It is mainly a concept in which atomic orbitals are mixed with new hybrid orbitals which are most suited for the pairing of electrons to form chemical bonds.
 It can be understood by the fig given below:

 The angle between each carbon and hydrogen atom is 109.5 in tetrahedral geometry, 120 in sp2 and 180 in sp hybridization.
 So methane will have sp3 hybridization having a tetrahedral shape.
-Whereas examples for sp and sp2 hybridization are acetylene and ethene respectively that are planar in shape.
+Whereas examples for sp and sp2 hybridization are acetylene and ethene respectively that are planar.
 Now we can clearly understand that ethane will have two unhybridized p orbitals from each sp2 carbon which will overlap with each other to form a pi bond.
-So by this, we can infer that double bond is just a combination of two single bonds.
+So by this, we can infer that a double bond is just a combination of two single bonds.
 The figure given below demonstrates the hybridization in the carbon atoms of ethylene and acetylene.

 What is the difference between Valency and valence electrons?

 The number of electrons exchanged, lost or obtained by an atom during a chemical reaction is referred to as the element’s valency.
 The atom’s outermost shell is called the ‘valence shell’ and the ‘valence electrons’ are called the electrons found in that shell.